 We have a history of significant losses.
-If we do not achieve and sustain profitability, our financial condition could suffer.
-Our failure to become and remain profitable could negatively impact the results of our operations and your investment. \
+If we do not achieve and sustain profitability and positive cash flow from operations, our financial condition could suffer.
+Our failure to become and remain profitable could negatively impact the results of our operations and your investment.